corda/corda/docs/source/api-service-classes.rst

 Retrieving a Service
 --------------------

-A Service class can be retrieved by calling ``ServiceHub.cordaService``.
-Returning the single instance of the class passed into the function:
+A Service class can be retrieved by calling ``ServiceHub.cordaService`` which returns the single instance of the class passed into the function:

 .. container:: codeset